alainamstutz/JAKi-IPDMA/barisolidact.md

                                clinstatus_baseline == 4 & mort_28 == 0
                                ~ 0))

-# (ii) Sens-analysis: Alternative definition/analysis: New mechanical ventilation OR death within 28 days => include all in denominator.
+# (iv) Sens-analysis: Alternative definition/analysis: New mechanical ventilation OR death within 28 days => include all in denominator.
 df <- df %>% # 4 NA are due to missing mortality data -> multiple imputation.
   mutate(new_mvd_28 = case_when(new_mv_28 == 1 | mort_28 == 1 ~ 1,
                                 new_mv_28 == 0 | mort_28 == 0 ~ 0))

-# (iii) Clinical status at day 28
+# (v) Clinical status at day 28
 df <- df %>% # Adapt clinstatus_28, since currently excluding those discharged or died or missing data. mutate(clinstatus_28 = case_when(clinstatus_28 == 5 ~ 5,
                                    clinstatus_28 == 4 ~ 4,